deven367/sp25-b534/project/README.md

 Once the master csv files for epochs and steps are ready, the plots can be generated.
 The plots are generated using the `plot.ipynb`.

 Finally, the expected report is available in the `project` folder, as `report.pdf`.
+The original tex file, and references are available as well.

 I personally really enjoyed working on this project, as I love working with such systems and training models, overall this was a wonderful course :smile: